crowdagger/caribon/README.md

 Current features
 ================

+* Built-in list of ignored words (common words whose repetitions don't matter) for french and englih, though they are not complete.
-* Basic support for french.
-Less than basic support for other languages supported by the Snowball (http://snowball.tartarus.org/) project.
+* Basic support for other
+  languages supported by the Snowball (http://snowball.tartarus.org/) project.
 * Count repetitions either locally (either by ignoring repetitions